noodlescripter/ez_library_selenium/Readme.md

 ```bash
 npm start
 ```
-** It will install all the pkgs if required, then seed the database and UI will lunch including backend
+** It will install all the pkgs if required, then seed the database and UI will launch including back-end.

 After running above command you should be able to access the application at https://localhost:8001